Bluesky at Home » Holidays » Christmas » DIY Christmas Tree Holiday Vignette on a Tray

 Place a fresh piece of wax paper on your work surface and heat the glue gun.

 While it’s heating, separate the colored balls into different bowls.
-This is the easiest way to randomly arrange the balls to the trees.
+This is the easiest way to arrange the balls on the trees in a random manner.

 Starting at the bottom of your tree, add a small dollop of glue to a felt ball.